Anachak-Cyb3r/Cambodia-Soil-Analyzer/README.md

 ## 🌾 Overview

-**Cambodia Soil Analyzer** is an intelligent Telegram bot developed by the **Anachak Cyb3r Team** to revolutionize farming in Cambodia.
+**Anachak Soil Analyzer** is an intelligent Telegram bot developed by the **Anachak Cyb3r Team** to revolutionize farming in Cambodia.
 Our mission is to provide farmers with accessible AI-powered tools that help them make informed decisions about soil quality, crop selection, and fertilizer usage.

 This bot uses advanced AI technology to analyze soil photos and provide instant, expert recommendations in both Khmer and English, making agricultural knowledge accessible to all Cambodian farmers.